Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Device and Method

+where the $+/-$ refers to ST/SB gate, respectively.
 The factor in Eq. \ref{eq:displace} is experimentally determined from a localization scheme of various QD positions using the capacitance coupling of the QD to its surrounding gates in a shuttle device with similar gate geometry (cf. Supplements of Ref. \cite{volmer24}).
 The accuracy of setting spatial coordinates $(d,y)$ is mainly limited by electrostatic noise.
 As we observe reproducibility of the mapping within a few nanometers (cf. Ref. \cite{Volmer25}), the displacement due to noise is small or at least static.
-Using an entangled spin-state to map the difference $\Delta g(d)$ with respect to the spin in a static QD yields a high $g$-factor measurement accuracy below 1 $10^-3$ that is ultimately limited by the dephasing time of the entangled spins.
+Using an entangled state of the two spins to map the difference $\Delta g(d)$ with respect to the spin in a static QD yields a high accuracy of $g$-factor measurement that is below $10^{-3}$, and which is ultimately limited by the dephasing time of the entangled spins.